 Movies and music have a muddled history.
-For every "Mrs. Robinson" that electrified theater goers is a song like Vanilla Ice's "Ninja Rap" that drove them towards the exits.
+For every "Mrs. Robinson" that electrified theater-goers, there's a song like Vanilla Ice's "Ninja Rap" that drove them towards the exits.

 In 1998, the man who was then named Puff Daddy took the Led Zeppelin classic "Kashmir" and reworked it for the soundtrack to Godzilla.
 Puff enlisted help from Zep guitarist Jimmy Page, but that didn't make things any better.
 The collaboration was a trainwreck from note one - even Public Enemy's Chuck D thought so.

-"I like Jimmy Page and P. Diddy, but what they did to 'Kasmhir' was a debacle," Chuck D told Rolling Stone.
-"They are giants in their own way - and you can print this - but that was a f---ing travesty."
+"I like Jimmy Page and P. Diddy, but what they did to 'Kashmir' was a debacle," Chuck D told Rolling Stone.
+"They are giants in their own way - and you can print this - but that was a f*cking travesty."